Stankec/TINF/readme.md

 ```

 Task:
 1. What's the time complexity of assigning codes to a set of N symbols.
 If N = 256 what's the complexity of of compressing a file of M bytes?

 #### 2.2 LZW method

 It's necessary to implement the LZW compression algorythm.

+The coder reads th einput file byte by btye and builds a dictionary.